hslatman/caddy-openapi-validator/README.md

 * Add an example that uses an HTTP proxy/fcgi configuration
 * Add other options to configuration, including security validation and server override
 * Look into ways to specify the error nicely, instead of just logging it (e.g. return error message(s) in specific format)
+* Look into if (and how) the Validator can be used outside of Caddy as an alternative (i.e. a more generic middleware)